Our big questions

 PRRs bind extracellular ligands and initiate defense signal transduction.
 Many well-characterized receptors detect pathogen-associated molecular patterns (PAMPs), but receptors for analogous herbivore-associated molecular patterns (HAMPs) are not well understood.

 We recently identified a PRR which directly detects a peptide ligand associated with chewing heribivory.
 Inceptin receptor, or INR, confers binding, signaling, and defensive outputs in response to low nanomolar concentrations of inceptin peptide.
-Since distinct hormones mediate defense against pathogens vs herbivores, we are interested in downstream signaling differences between INR and other cell surface receptors, especially the large family of non-kinase Receptor-like Proteins.
+We are now using INR to ask how plants activate herbivore-specific defenses, and potential trade-offs with immunity against microbial pathogens.

 Our papers on this topic: